-The ARDC is developing and delivering digital research infrastructure in the People RDC through collaborative partnerships with Australian organisations, including the public and private sector, research institutions (such as universities, NCRIS facilities, publicly funded research agencies and medical research institutes), and other relevant stakeholders.
+The ARDC will develop and deliver digital research infrastructure in the People RDC through collaborative partnerships with Australian organisations, including the public and private sector, research institutions (such as universities, NCRIS facilities, publicly funded research agencies and medical research institutes), and other relevant stakeholders.

-We invite interested, eligible participants to register their interest to receive invitations to events and updates on the program.
-We host a series of consultation sessions, including roundtables, workshops and consultation meetings with registered stakeholders to develop the scope, scale and focus of the digital capabilities delivered through projects and enduring services.
+We will invite interested, eligible participants to register their interest.
+We will host a series of consultation sessions including roundtables, workshops and consultation meetings with registered stakeholders to develop the scope, scale and focus of the digital capabilities delivered through projects and enduring services.

-- Register your interest using the form below
+- Register your interest in the form below

-- Proposal development for pilot initiatives: June - July 2022
+- Proposal development for pilot initiatives in June to October 2022.

-Watch the Video Recording from 2 June Roundtable Discussion: People Research Data Commons for Health Research and Translation
+Watch the recording of the 2 June 2022 roundtable discussion: People Research Data Commons for Health Research and Translation.